Rejecting the medicalisation of Autism has been the least difficult part of exploring my Autistic identity.

 Stimming movements can be seen at the heart of other cultures, for example in:

-- Elements of this wisdom can also be found in various neuroscientifically informed therapies such as EFT tapping, Qigong, Yoga and TRE (Tension & Trauma Release Exercises).
+- We can also find elements of this wisdom in examples such as EFT tapping, Qigong, Yoga and TRE (Tension & Trauma Release Exercises).

-These are all activities that incorporate a degree of repetitive and regulatory movements and serve to bring calm and greater regulation to the nervous system.
+All these activities incorporate a degree of repetitive and regulatory movement, and serve to bring calm and greater regulation to the nervous system.

-Isn’t it deeply sad then, that so much attention has been focussed on the repression and punishment of stimming in the Autistic population.
+How sad, misguided and reprehensible it is then, that so much attention has been focussed on the repression and punishment of stimming in the Autistic population.